BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 <br>

 # Introductory material
-## Introduction to Cloud Pentesting
+## Introduction to cloud pentesting
 * The most common cloud security problems are excessive permissions and several kinds of misconfigurations such as ignoring default settings, exposing sensitive data or simply misunderstanding how things work
 * A major problem is publicly exposing S3 buckets, there are "search engines" for publicly accessible data in the cloud such as <a href="https://buckets.grayhatwarfare.com/">GrayHat Warfare</a>